 Due to my connection with Love Santa, I keep an eye on Christmas news around the world.
 Recently, I went to a site to read about some Christmas movies coming up – it mentioned things like Home Alone and How the Grinch Stole Christmas (one of which is debated to its place as a Christmas movie every year!)
 This is a news type site with a section on entertainment – it was Australian but I hadn’t been there before.

-What struck me though was the lack of basic details.
+What struck me though was the lack of basic and critical details.
 Paraphrasing, the article said “SuperChannel {made up name!} is starting some Christmas movies in November and here’s their full schedule”‘ then listed all the movies for November.

 The article had some links to other pages on the site about types of movies and so on, but no link to SuperChannel.